fabriziotorelli-wipro/ansible-machines/README.md

 Planning on : CouchDb, Convox and other docker images.

+# RIG technology

+RIG is a Buildit concept around the deployment of architectures in the cloud, with a resilient and dynamic approach.

+Take a look at [Buildit](https://buildit.digital/) or [Wipro Digital](http://wiprodigital.com/) web sites for more information.

 ## Build

 You can pull the images from : [DockerHub](https://hub.docker.com/u/builditftorelli/), or